el-arma/simple_nn_1/README.md

 ## 📌 Overview

 This repository contains a minimal implementation of a neural network-based prediction model using [PyTorch](https://pytorch.org/) and [FastAPI](https://fastapi.tiangolo.com/), tested on the legendary MNIST dataset.
-The project is part of the "Metody sztucznej inteligencji 2" (MSI2) course and demonstrates a practical approach to machine learning integration with web APIs.

 ## 🧠 Project Components